cameronmclean/pattern_mining/Notes for workshop facilitation.md

 ###Analysis and Shared Experience
 This exercise is ~15 solo, then a few more minutes collective thinking.
-Here we aim to get at the context, think about the general type of problem the protocol is an answer to.
+Here we aim to get at the _context_, think about the general type of problem the protocol is an answer to.
 We start with critical reflection from those most familiar with the procedure.
 We aim to articulate at a higher level, the functional purpose of the protocol, and the context around it.
-In discussion with other group members, who may also have experience collect tips and tricks, and scenarios where this type of protocol can be used.
+In discussion with other group members, who may also have experience, we can collect tips and tricks, and scenarios where this type of protocol can be used.

 ###Abstracting the 'whats' and 'whys'